WeblateOrg/weblate/docs/admin/memory.rst

 Shared translation memory
 +++++++++++++++++++++++++

-All translation within projects with shared translation memory turned on are stored in a shared translation memory available to all projects.
+All translations within projects with shared translation memory turned on are stored in a shared translation memory available to all projects.

 Please consider carefully whether to turn this feature on for shared Weblate